-There are 8 arched entranceways and staircases around the platform that connect the platform to the lower level of the temple mount.
-During the mass prayers the platform is filled with thousands of worshippers.
+There are 8 arched entrance ways and staircases around the platform that connect the platform to the lower level of the temple mount.
+During the mass prayers the platform is filled with thousands of worshipers.

 Around the platform area are several domes, prayer stands and wells, which are indicated in this web page.
 Most of them are located on the west side.

 The order of the photos is “clockwise” around the dome: south->west->north->east.

 Walking from Al-Aqsa mosque towards the north side of the temple mount, the Dome of Rock stands out in its shining golden dome.
 The shrine is located at the center of the temple mount, situated on a higher platform.
 The southern entrance to the platform is accessed by a flight of stairs.
 At the top of the staircase stands an arched entranceway, supported by three columns and set between two pilasters.
 Beyond this freestanding gateway is the glorious golden shrine.

 Click on the photos to view in higher resolution…